copsTvFan/cops-episode-guide/readme.md

 Aired 2000-03-04.

 **Fort Worth, TX 25** (3:12 PM Traffic Stop) East Sector - Officer Antonio Maldonado II says there was just an aggravated robbery, and he spots a vehicle matching the description, a blue truck with a dent on the side door.
 He waits for backup before trying to pull them over going north on I35.
 There are 2 black males and a woman in the middle.
 He goes up with his gun drawn as Cpl.
 Silas Smith pulls the passenger out.
 Officer Allen Speed grabs the girl and finds a .32 gauge shotgun inside.
 The driver claims the truck was rented to him for $50 and the owner pulled a gun on him and wanted $100.
 He's been knowing the guy for years and the woman is his girlfriend.
 They both have warrants and are arresting.
 (12:11 AM Street Patrol) North Sector - Officer Royce Hearne is getting older, but the criminals stay young.
 He works 5-6 days a week, bikes 6 days a week and is getting ready for a 100 mile race, his first one.
 He goes to a park that is closed and finds a fat Mexican woman with a baby on her lap giving a Hispanic man a BJ in the back seat of his car.
 Eric gets out with his pants down and says he had a fight with his wife so he went back with his ex.
 Royce tells the woman he has a problem with the woman giving him sexual favors with a child in the car.
 He's lucky he didn't see them in the act or they would be going to jail.
 Eric gets a citation for trespassing in the park.
 He says he's living with his woman for a year, not married, common law and is having trouble with the step-daughter.
 He ex is mad at him for living with the new girl, he pays child support, cries and admits he doesn't know whom he loves.
-He is 24, she is 37, he loves the baby…the baby comes first.
+He is 24, she is 37, he loves the baby... the baby comes first.
 East Sector - Officer Antonio Maldonado II competes in bike races, did 120 miles in one day once.
 He follows a van leaving a known drug house and pulls him over.
 The old white guy gets out and is told to get back in.
 He claims he was looking for a van and is giving the young black woman with him a ride.
 He doesn't know if she's a whore, but he was going to ask for a BJ from her.
 The girl says she needed a ride to her uncle's house.
 She's not a ho, but all she has is a busted radio with money and a lingerie top stuffed inside, no ID and is going to Ramsey.
 Officer Sean Kenjura takes her info and both are cited for prostitution.

 ### S12E21